 The review is being undertaken in three phases:

 - Consider what is already known about how current targets operate and influence behaviour

 - Map the current standards against the NHS Long Term Plan to examine how performance measures can help transform the health service and deliver better care and treatment

 - Test and evaluate proposals to ensure that they deliver the expected change in behaviour and experience for patients prior to making final recommendations for wider implementation

-To support this work a Clinical Oversight Group was established, which includes members from the Academy of Medical Royal Colleges, the Royal College of Surgeons, the Royal College of Physicians, the Royal College of Nursing, Healthwatch, and senior members of NHS England and NHS Improvement clinical teams.
-The group met regularly during the initial two phases of the Review and will continue to meet and input during phase three.
+To support this work a Clinical Advisory Group has been established, which includes members from the Academy of Medical Royal Colleges, the Royal Colleges of Surgeons, Physicians, Nursing and Emergency Medicine, Healthwatch, and senior members of NHS England and NHS Improvement clinical teams.
+The group input into each phase of the review.

-During the testing phase and alongside evaluation, we will continue to engage with partners and key stakeholders nationally, and through our test sites to gain expert advice and input locally.
+A commitment to undertake further testing in all areas and continue to engage with partners, key national stakeholders and through our test sites to gain expert advice and input locally.